What is a truck tracker?

 Let’s look a little more closely at some of these.

 Even with today’s relatively low fuel costs, fuel is still a significant expense for fleets so managing fuel is critical.
-Fuel reports summarize fuel used and distance traveled and provide fuel economy numbers.
+Fleet fuel management reports summarize fuel used and distance traveled and provide fuel economy numbers.

 The North American Council for Freight Efficiency’s Run on Less, fuel economy roadshow, demonstrated that 10.1 MPGs is possible in the real world of freight hauling, which is significantly higher than the industry average of 6.47 MPG.
 Idle percentage, fuel trends, out of route miles and average fuel economy can all be monitored and if numbers are not in the expected range fleets can take action to identify the cause — either driver or maintenance — and then correct the problem and get a fleet closer to that 10.1 MPG mark.